chainaim3003/midstream/submission/SUBMISSION.md

 - A published `@circle-fin/agent-tools` with LLM Function Calling tool schemas
 - Python SDK parity for the batching facilitator
 - A reference A2A/AP2 example
-- Documentation that explicitly endorses "buyer-side oracle" patterns (the generalization Midstream demonstrates)
+- Documentation that explicitly endorses "buyer-side oracle" / "live inference harness" patterns (the generalization Midstream demonstrates)

 ### 5. Public GitHub repo